16.54. pc_align¶

 - --max-displacement <float>

-Maximum expected displacement (horizonal + vertical) of source points as result of alignment, in meters (after the initial guess transform is applied to the source points).
+Maximum expected displacement (horizontal + vertical) of source points as result of alignment, in meters (after the initial guess transform is applied to the source points).
 Used for removing gross outliers in the source (movable) point cloud.

-- -o, --output-prefix <filename>
+- -o, --output-prefix <string (default: “”)>

 Specify the output file prefix.